 If you have been recently diagnosed with Pernicious Anaemia, or if you suspect that you might have Pernicious Anaemia you will probably have lots of questions that you would like answers to.

 We recently commissioned a report to identify what are the most commonly asked questions on the internet about Pernicious Anaemia that sufferers and their families have about the condition.
 Hopefully the following will provide you with the information that you need but if you still have unanswered questions remember that the online forum is probably the best place for you to get your questions answered.
-And remember, you can always telephone the office – but note that we are only open between 8am and 11am.
+And remember, you can always telephone the office.

 What is Pernicious Anaemia ?

 Pernicious means ‘ruinous, destructive and fatal’.
 Pernicious Anaemia was so named because it used to be fatal.
 It took doctors over 100 years from the disease first being identified to find a cure and a further twenty years to fully understand the condition.

 A healthy person will produce red blood cells.
 Red blood cells are responsible for carrying haemoglobin in the blood – and it is haemoglobin that carries oxygen to everywhere it is needed.
 To make healthy red blood cells three things are needed; Folic Acid (vitamin B9), Iron and vitamin B12.
 Red blood cells are made in bone marrow and a healthy person will have adequate supplies of Iron, folic acid and B12 and so the bone marrow will happily construct healthy red blood cells.
 If a person is deficient in Iron the haemoglobin that will attach itself to the red blood cell will not be able to be formed and consequently won’t be able to transport any oxygen.
 If there is an inadequate supply of B12 the red blood cell will form but it will be distorted and won’t be able to transport any oxygen.
 It also won’t last very long.
 Pernicious Anaemia is caused by a lack of Vitamin B12.